Apollo 8: Mission schedule

 On August 9, 1968, Low discussed the idea with Gilruth, Flight Director Chris Kraft, and the Director of Flight Crew Operations, Donald Slayton.
 They then flew to the Marshall Space Flight Center (MSFC) in Huntsville, Alabama, where they met with KSC Director Kurt Debus, Apollo Program Director Samuel C. Phillips, Rocco Petrone, and Wernher von Braun.
+Jerry Wittenstein, deputy chief of flight mechanics, presented trajectories for the new mission.
 Kraft considered the proposal feasible from a flight control standpoint; Debus and Petrone agreed that the next Saturn V, AS-503, could be made ready by December 1; and von Braun was confident the pogo oscillation problems that had afflicted Apollo 6 had been fixed.
 Almost every senior manager at NASA agreed with this new mission, citing confidence in both the hardware and the personnel, along with the potential for a circumlunar flight providing a significant morale boost.
 The only person who needed some convincing was James E. Webb, the NASA administrator.
 Backed by the full support of his agency, Webb authorized the mission.
 Apollo 8 was officially changed from a "D" mission to a "C-Prime" lunar-orbit mission.